 What is a camera pan?

-A camera pan is horizontal movement in which the camera moves right to left from a central axis.
+A camera pan is horizontal movement in which the camera moves right to left (or vice versa) from a central axis.
 Taken from the word "panorama," the physical position of the camera itself does not move.
 Instead, the panning refers to the swiveling left to right mounted on a fixed location.
 This differs from dolly shots in which the mounting system itself moves.
-Of course, a pan can also be combined with different camera movements such as dolly shots or tracking shots.
+Of course, a pan can also be combined with different camera movements such as a tilt or tracking shots.

 - Establishes location of scene